josuebatista/PyTorchOCR/README.md

 ## Task 4: Set the Optimizer and Loss Functions

-The optimizer and loss function are set up as follows.
-Stochastic Gradient Descent (SGD) is used as the optimizer, and Cross Entropy Loss is used as the loss function, which is suitable for multi-class classification problems.
+Stochastic Gradient Descent (SGD) is used as the optimizer, and Cross Entropy Loss is used as the loss function.

 ```python
 optimizer = optim.SGD(model.parameters(), lr=0.001, momentum=0.9)